 The British Library has developed a dedicated website of articles, items and teaching resources.

-British Pathé have launched their definitive collection of WW1 films.
+British Pathé have launched their definitive collection of WWI films.
 Users may view films free of charge, though they are also available to purchase.

-The Imperial War Museum is leading a network of cultural and educational organisations to produce a programme of commemorative events to mark the centenary of the First World War.
-Their dedicated site of pages, users can keep up to date with upcoming exhibitions and lectures and access online resources.
+The Imperial War Museum led a network of cultural and educational organisations to produce a programme of commemorative events to mark the centenary of the First World War.
+You can explore the First World War stories at the IWM through their dedicated pages.

 The National Archives have produced a suite of First World War Centenary pages, from which users may search for records of the First World War held by TNA, view digitised military records and cabinet papers, and contribute to Operation War Diary.